smousavi05/EQTransformer/README.md

 ***If you feel some larger events are missed while smaller ones are detected***:
 Use larger overlapping value (e.g. 0.9) for moving windows.

-Note: to run the notebook exampels, you may need to reinstall the jupyter on the same environment that **EQTransformer** has been installed.
+Note: to run the notebook examples, you may need to reinstall the jupyter on the same environment that **EQTransformer** has been installed.

 -------------------
 ## Related Software Packages:

 ***Blocky Earthquake Transformer*** (https://github.com/maihao14/BlocklyEQTransformer) is a user-interface no-code-based platform that makes it easy to fine-tune EqT for specific data/regions.
 It also provides a user-friendly interface to create your own EqT model and train it without dealing with coding or knowing in-depth ML.

-***Siamese Earthquake Transformer*** (https://github.com/MrXiaoXiao/SiameseEarthquakeTransformer) performes a secondary template-matching-type post-processing step (by using the learned features in EqT layers as the templates and measure the similarities using a Siamese neural network instead of cross-correlation) to reduce the false-negative rate of the EqT retrieving previously missed phase picks in low SNR seismograms.
+***Siamese Earthquake Transformer*** (https://github.com/MrXiaoXiao/SiameseEarthquakeTransformer) performs a secondary template-matching-type post-processing step (by using the learned features in EqT layers as the templates and measure the similarities using a Siamese neural network instead of cross-correlation) to reduce the false-negative rate of the EqT retrieving previously missed phase picks in low SNR seismograms.

 ***OBSTransformer*** (https://github.com/alirezaniki/OBSTransformer)) is a transfer-learned seismic phase picker for Ocean Bottom Seismometer (OBS) data adopted from the EqTransformer model.
 OBSTransformer has been trained on an auto-labeled tectonically inclusive OBS dataset comprising ~36k earthquake and 25k noise samples.

 ***QuakeLabeler*** (https://maihao14.github.io/QuakeLabeler/) is a software package that can be used to create labeled training dataset for EQTransformer (i.e. STEAD format).

-***SeisBench*** (https://github.com/seisbench/seisbench/) is an open source benchmarking package with Pytorch implementaion of EgT that makes it easy to either apply pre-trained EqT model, retrain it, or compare it with other models.
+***SeisBench*** (https://github.com/seisbench/seisbench/) is an open source benchmarking package with PyTorch implementation of EgT that makes it easy to either apply pre-trained EqT model, retrain it, or compare it with other models.

 ***MALMI*** (https://github.com/speedshi/MALMI/) is an earthquake monitoring pipline, i.e. picking and event location determination, that uses EqT for event detection and phase picking.

-***easyQuake*** (https://github.com/jakewalter/easyQuake) is an earthquake monitoring pipline, i.e. detection, picking, association, location, and magnitude determination, that icludes EqT and other DL-pickers for event detection and phase picking.
+***easyQuake*** (https://github.com/jakewalter/easyQuake) is an earthquake monitoring pipline, i.e. detection, picking, association, location, and magnitude determination, that includes EqT and other DL-pickers for event detection and phase picking.

 -------------------